 The same rules apply if you are using LinkedIn as part of your marketing activities

 If your LinkedIn profile isn’t set up with your ideal customer in mind, your posts and searches for prospects will not generate the enquiries you’re hoping for.
-Getting this right is all covered in my next LinkedIn workshop on 11th October.
+Getting this right is all covered in my LinkedIn workshops.

-If you want to get LinkedIn working for you, reserve your place today.
+If you want to get LinkedIn working for you, check out the next dates.